 You may be focusing on whether or not you will get to keep your marital home, or how to obtain custody of your child, but you should also be considering how your actions during your divorce could influence your fees as a taxpayer.

 The more you know about the tax implications, the easier it will be to plan a strategy for your divorce based on smart and affordable choices.

-How To File Your Taxes During a Divorce
+How Do I File Taxes After a Divorce?